alainchiasson/cred_proxy/README.md

-# Vault integration env with Approle templates.
+# Vault integration env with a JWKS endpoint

-In this case, we are using the Approle entity metadata as the link to utilise a single policy for all AppRoles.
-This simplifies the creation of new Application that follow the same secrets storage policy.
+In this case, we are using a JWKS enpoint simulator to validate rules, roles and authentication methods for Vault.
+This allows us to generate JWT tokens similar to other JWT systems ( eg: Gitlab, GitHub and Kubernetes.) and validate role definitions and vault policy templates.

 # Startup